Recommended by:

 • Censorship and firewalls don’t care about your operating system and can affect even something as simple as your access to news or social media sites.

-In fact, most of the reasons you should use a VPN apply to Linux users as well.
+In fact, most of the points outlined here apply to Linux users as well.

 Does Linux have a built-in VPN?